 The BBA program introduces business courses starting in first year and continues to build a broad foundation of business knowledge, with required courses in all functional areas.
 Most BBA students develop a specialization within the program, building expertise in brand communication, accounting, human resource management, marketing, finance, financial planning, supply chain management, entrepreneurship or insurance and risk management.
 This allows student to graduate with specialized knowledge in their area of interest, combined with a perspective of the business as a whole.

-Wilfrid Laurier University graduates enjoy a special status that makes becoming a Certified Management Accountant faster and easier.
-The CMA accreditation process recognizes those universities achieving the highest standards of instruction in management accounting.
-Laurier is one of only nine CMA-accredited universities in Ontario, and graduates of our Bachelor of Business Administration and Master of Business Administration (Accounting Stream) programs are exempt from writing Part I of the CMA Entrance Examination.
-For more information, visit the CMA website www.cma-ontario.org.
+Wilfrid Laurier University graduates enjoy a special status that makes becoming a Certified Professional Accountant faster and easier.
+The CPA accreditation process recognizes those universities achieving the highest standards of instruction in management accounting.
+Laurier is one of only nine CPA-accredited universities in Ontario, and graduates of our Bachelor of Business Administration and Master of Business Administration (Accounting Stream) programs are exempt from writing Part I of the CPA Entrance Examination.
+For more information, visit the CPA website www.cma-ontario.org.